ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 This table is at the *customer_id, transaction_id, product_area_id* level, meaning:

 * A single transaction can have multiple rows (one per product area)
-* Aggregations must be done carefully to avoid double counting
+* Aggregations must be done carefully to avoid double-counting

 Key columns: